yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 ### Placeholder

-Some `Input`s have special placeholders that will be replaced with actual content on display:
+Some inputs have special placeholders that will be replaced with actual content on display:

 - trash_title: String